condreynl/grails-httplogger/README.md

 }
 ```

-You might want your custom implementations to be written is Java, for performance and type-safety reasons (BTW: most of the plugin is Java):
+You might want your custom implementations to be written in Java, for performance and type-safety reasons (BTW: most of the plugin is Java):

 ```java
 public class MethodBasedRequestMatcher implements RequestMatcher {